IBPS RRB Selection Process 2020

 - Candidate has to obtain a minimum score in each section and test of online single examination to be shortlisted for the interview

-- Candidates who have been shortlisted in the main exam for the post of Officers Scale I and in the single level examination for the post of Officers Scale II and III will be called for interview.
+- Candidates who will be shortlisted in the main exam for the post of Officers Scale I and in the single level examination for the post of Officers Scale II and III will be called for interview.
 The interview carries 100 marks.

 - The minimum qualifying marks/scores in the interview are 40%.
 The minimum qualifying marks is 35% for SC/ST/OBC/PWD candidates

 - Minimum qualifying marks for the post of Officers Scale II and III is 40% for all candidates and it is 35% for SC/ST/OBC/PWD candidates.

 Candidates who qualify the Prelims, Mains and Interview round will be called for Document verification.
 Candidates who do not produce the required documents will not be eligible for the post.
 Candidates must carry the below documents in original as well as two self-attested copies of each one for the verification.